Advanced Foot and Ankle Course: Challenging Conditions, Expert Teaching

 Determine and apply strategies to improve patient outcomes

 The American Orthopaedic Foot & Ankle Society (AOFAS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-AOFAS designates the live activity for a maximum
+AOFAS designates this enduring material for a maximum

 For more information on AOFAS accreditation and educational policies, visit the Program Overview page.